biterolf10/CLR/README.md

 Compile, Link And Debug c/c++ files!

 ## How to use
-You must download gcc before using this!
+You must download gcc before using this! <br>
 You can download it from [this link](http://www.equation.com/servlet/equation.cmd?fa=fortran).

 ## How its works